Reasonable and objective response to some chatter on the Dan Patrick show about the future all-time scoring leader.

-Wikipedia provided some interesting data on these two great stars of the NBA, LeBron James and Kevin Durant.
-Once the information was gathered and seriously analyzed, I may have a better educated guess if either of these two players have a good shot to achieve this important milestone for their career.
+Wikipedia provided some interesting data on these two great stars of the NBA, LeBron James, and Kevin Durant.
+Once the information was gathered and seriously analyzed, I may have a better-educated guess if either of these two players has a good shot to achieve this important milestone in their career.

 Let's get to it and first look at age, LeBron is 33 and Kevin is 29, a 4-year disparity.

 As of June 8, 2018, LBJ has scored 31,038 points to Durant's 20,913.
 A difference of 10,125 points - about a 5-year difference between the two so let's look at average points per game.

 These numbers are eerily close, LeBron has a 27.2 average during his career and Kevin is very close behind at 27.1.
 If you factor in both of these players have combined for over 51,000 points, their averages are almost identical.